What do you think Santa would say if I was to leave him a plate of coal cookies?

 - Preheat oven to 400°.
 And line a rimmed sheet pan with a silicon liner or parchment paper.

-- In a medium bowl, whisk together the flour, cocoa, baking soda and salt, then set off to the side.
+- In a medium bowl, whisk together the flour, cocoa and baking powder and then set off to the side.

-- Using a 2-tablespoon scoop, place rounded dough onto prepared sheet pan.
+- Using a 2 tablespoon scoop, place 12 rounded balls of dough onto prepared sheet pan.
 Bake in preheated oven for 6-8 minutes.
-If still soft after 8 minutes, bake for 1 minute increments.
+If still soft after 8 minutes, bake for 1 minute increments. (in my oven 8 minutes is perfect)

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »